Why do survivors stay?

-There are many reasons a survivor will stay with their abuser, including:
+There are many reasons a survivor will stay with their abuser.

-- Money: Economic abuse occurs in up to 99% of relationships, and often survivors depend on their abusers for financial support.
-They may not leave because they are afraid they will not have enough money to support themselves – a fear that gets worse if they have children.
+Economic abuse occurs in up to 99% of relationships, and often survivors are financially dependent upon abusive partners.
+Survivors may not leave because they lack the money or resources to leave or support themselves and/or their children.

-- Religious beliefs: Religion and faith communities can be an incredible source of support for survivors and their families.
-However, abusers can also interpret religious text to maintain control of a spouse or partner.
+Religion and faith communities can be an incredible source of support for survivors and their families.
+Unfortunately, abusers can also interpret religious text to maintain control of their partner.
 A survivor may also be told he or she is responsible for keeping the family together and may fear being cast out from their community if they separate from or divorce the abusive partner.

-- Immigration issues: An abuser may choose not to file the papers necessary to legalize the partner’s immigration status, withdraw already filed papers, destroy important papers or threaten to report the partner to U.S. Citizenship and Immigration Services (USCIS).
-If English is not the survivor’s first language, an abuser might isolate the survivor from people who speak his or her language, prevent the survivor from learning English and not allow the survivor to have access to information that may help them.
-If the survivor does not speak English, he or she may not have access to resources in their first language or know where to find resources to get help.
+An abusive partner may refuse to file the papers necessary to legalize their partner’s immigration status, withdraw already filed papers, destroy important papers, or threaten to report the partner to ICE or Immigration Services.
+If English is not a survivor’s first language, an abuser might isolate the survivor from others who speak their language or prevent them from learning English.
+If a survivor doesn’t speak English, they might have difficulty accessing resources in their home language or finding culturally and linguistically appropriate help.

 If you or someone you know is seeking to leave an abusive relationship, contact LifeWire’s 24-Hour Helpline at 425-746-1940 for information and support.
 Our trained staff can help with crisis intervention, safety planning, emotional support and information about your options.